Posted on January 31, 2017

 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job and may change at any time.

-The Communications Manager will report to the Director, Communications and Membership, and oversee a range of communications including both online and print which provide critical information to our congregation about Central’s programs.
+The Senior Manager of Communications will report to the Executive Director and oversee the Communications Department which is responsible for a wide range of communications in support of the synagogue’s goals and objectives.
+He/she will oversee the Communcations Manager and engage vendors and other external resources as required.
 The individual will build strong collaborative relationships with colleagues across the organization to understand their communication objectives and make recommendations to help them achieve their goals.
 Using data, he/she will evaluate opportunities to improve our communications strategy to increase readership and participation in our synagogue.
-He/she will be an excellent writer and have a strong sense of design.

 Central Synagogue, a 503(c) religious organization, employs 80 full-time and 30+ part time staff positions in more than a dozen departments, including our Religious School; Nursery School and Early Childhood Center; clergy study; membership, finance, communications, technology, development, maintenance, events, and administrative support teams.
 Our staff, which we consider "a team," is committed to excellence in our work.
 Central offers generous benefits and paid time off to its employees.
 We invite you to review our current openings and apply here.
 Central Synagogue is an Equal Opportunity Employer.